Built with Indexhibit

 Le Bayon’s fascination with the subject of mythology (her films ‘Antigone Millennium’ (2012) and ‘Return’ (2014) are both based on classical Greek texts) leads her to explore the history of spiritual and political communities that functioned as an alternative to dominants mode of co-habitation.
 Myth is central in her work, as any autonomous social structure, which also claims new spiritual believes as their own.
 Le Bayon’s political subtext is also reflected in and folded into the formal aspect of her films in that they resist the kind of ‘quick-fix’ video aesthetic.
 One can find a political stance in the artist's interest in historical alternative living organisations.
 In a contemporary consumer-based world, in which homogeneity is a precondition for an efficient market ideology, Le Bayon is exploring historical areas of resistance that could serve as models for thinking about how to live in today’s context differently."

-Maxa Zoller, Director International Women Film Festival Dortmund Köln, June 2015
+Maxa Zoller, Director for International Women Film Festival Dortmund/Köln, June 2015

 Gabrielle Le Bayon’s fictional and semi-fictional works focus on the relationship between female representation, myth and History, exploring areas of resistance within our everyday environment.
 She holds a BA in Film from the London College of Communication (2005) and an MA in Photography from the Royal College of Art (2012).
 In 2019 she was selected for FID Lab at FID Marseilles.